FAQ

 iconFREQUENTLY ASKED QUESTIONS

-The features include helping to make running tournaments easier for organizers by handling the team and player registration and sending updates and deadline reminders to teams automatically.
-Players, referees, and spectators can easily see updates to game information as the site tracks the results of Underwater Hockey tournaments, calculates standings in real time, and updates the schedule dynamically to fill seeds and winners/losers into the bracket so everyone will always know who is playing when.
+Players, referees, and spectators can easily see updates to game information as the site tracks the results of Underwater Hockey tournaments, calculates standings in real time, and updates the schedule dynamically to fill seeds and winners/losers into the bracket so everyone will always know who is playing and when.

 The schedule can be filtered a number of different ways from the navigation at the top of the event page: